Skyactiv: Skyactiv-Drive

-The Skyactiv-Drive is a family of automatic transmissions, named SKY-Drive.
-Mazda rejected dual-clutch technology in automatic transmissions, because the dual-clutch behavior in certain situations was sub-optimal.
+Skyactiv-Drive is a family of automatic transmissions named SKY-Drive.
+Mazda rejected dual-clutch technology in automatic transmissions because the dual-clutch behavior in certain situations was sub-optimal.
 Instead, Mazda chose to re-design the conventional automatic transmission, making the torque converter take less duty while a multi-plate clutch disengages the torque converter most of the time.
 The new Skyactiv automatic transmission is designed to have six or eight gears forward, one reverse gear, a short torque converter, and a clutch integrated with the torque converter.

 Skyactiv-MT

-The Skyactiv-MT is a family of manual transmissions.
+Skyactiv-MT is a family of manual transmissions.
 To achieve lighter shift effort with a short shift lever stroke, the lever ratio is increased.
 However, to overcome the shorter internal stroke, a small module spline is used.
 Shift throws are reduced by 15 percent, making it the shortest shifting of any passenger car.

-To allow weight reduction, the triple-shafted gear train is made with reverse and first gears on the same shaft, and the use of a shorter secondary shaft.
+To reduce weight, the triple-shafted gear train is designed with the reverse and first gears on the same shaft, and uses a shorter secondary shaft.

-Skyactiv-Body

-The Skyactiv-Body is a next-generation, lightweight, highly-rigid car body, with improved crash safety performance.
-It is 8% lighter and 30% more rigid than previous generations.